APGA Careers

 Apply

-If interested in the position, please send a cover letter and resume to jobs@apga.org with 'Manager of Legislative Affairs' in the subject line.
+If interested in the position, please send a cover letter and resume to jobs@apga.org with 'Director of Legislative Affairs' in the subject line.
 Any questions pertaining to this position may also be directed to this email address.